 - Preparing templates.
 After knowing when to send, we picked the most appropriate templates, including all the A/B testing we agreed to do.
 Every email campaign must consist of at least 4 emails — it must start with an introduction and end with the “final call” offer in case your recipient didn’t respond for too long.

-Why is it important?
-The “final call” template pursues two goals - to motivate the prospect to reach out, or to back away from a conversation gracefully.
+The “final call” template pursues two goals - to motivate the prospect to reach out or to back away from a conversation gracefully.
 The final email acknowledges the prospect’s busyness and offers to either respond with “not interested” or ask to follow up later.
 It grants you a better understanding of your recipients and lets you determine which recipients can be removed from the sending list.

 - Checking domain settings.
 With templates, content, approach, and scripts done, we started working on domain health and Sender Score.
 We had to make sure that Whitespots’ sender reputation was high enough to launch outreach campaigns.
 Since the client didn’t do much outreach prior to contacting us, we only had to tune in email monitoring tools, run a couple of checks, warm up the client’s mailboxes, and establish the right formatting.